Applying the Radio Equipment Directive (RED) correctly: What requirements result from the CE marking?

 How did "Hazard Based Safety Engineering" for radios come about?

 Safety engineers expressed concerns about the potential dangers of high frequency/MW radiation.
-High doses of radio waves caused cancer, leukemia and other diseases.
+High doses of radio waves cause cancer, leukemia and other diseases.
 Low-frequency radio waves from overhead lines near homes have reportedly caused health problems.
 Body tissue would be heated internally by microwaves.

-War das "Hazard Based Safety Engineering"?
+What is "Hazard Based Safety Engineering"?

 The HBSE principles focus on potential hazards that can harm the end user and on avoiding them.
 These hazards include: Electrical Shock Energy, Mechanical Energy, Electrical Fire, Chemical Energy, Thermal Energy and Radiation Energy.